unicode-org/cldr/docs/ldml/tr35-keyboards.md

 _Attribute:_ `minDeviceWidth`

 > This attribute specifies the minimum required width, in millimeters (mm), of the touch surface.
 The `layers` entry with the greatest matching width will be selected.
-This attribute is intended for `form="touch"`, but is supported for hardware forms`.
+This attribute is intended for `form="touch"`, but is supported for hardware forms.

 ### <a name="Element_layer" href="#Element_layer">Element: layer</a>